-Privacy Controls allows the user to selectively opt-in/opt-out to specific categories of cookie tracking.
+Privacy Controls allow the user to selectively opt-in/opt-out to specific categories of cookie tracking.

-Website owners have to respect the user's right to only be tracked after they have given consent and based on which type of ways the user wants to be tracked (functional, statistics, or marketing).
+Website owners have to respect the user's right to only be tracked after they have given consent, based on which type of ways the user wants to be tracked (functional, statistics, or marketing).

 This means that the website owners need to control when a cookie setting script is being executed on the website and block the cookie setting script until they have collected a valid consent from the user.